The Best and Worst US Airports for Cheap International Flights

 1. New York (JFK)

-We send more deals for international economy class flights from JFK than any other airport—nearly 10% more than we send to the number two airport on this list.
+We send more deals for international economy class flights from JFK than any other airport—about 17% more than we send to the number two airport on this list.
 That means if you live near JFK, or get there by plane, train, bus, or car relatively cheaply, you can take advantage of some amazing flight deals.

 Actual deals we've flagged for Going members from NYC: